GoogleCloudPlatform/professional-services/examples/iap-user-profile/README.md

           --role='roles/secretmanager.secretAccessor'
     ```

+## Accessing the Application

 1. Access the application in your browser.
-    Note: It may take some time before the policy takes effect.
+    Note: If you are accessing it first time, it may take some time before the policy takes effect.
     Retry several times until you are prompted the OAuth login screen.
     https://focus-copilot-276707.an.r.appspot.com/